ankane/searchkick/README.md

 This prints useful info to `stdout`.

-See how Elasticsearch scores your queries with:
+See how the search server scores your queries with:

 ```ruby
 Product.search("soap", explain: true).response
 ```

-See how Elasticsearch tokenizes your queries with:
+See how the search server tokenizes your queries with:

 ```ruby
 Product.search_index.tokens("Dish Washer Soap", analyzer: "searchkick_index")